chainguard-dev/edu/content/chainguard/chainguard-images/reference/php/getting-started.md

     require minicli/minicli --working-dir=/work
 ```

-If you used the Docker method, make sure permissions are right on the generated files:
+If you used the Docker method, make sure permissions are set correctly on the generated files:

 ```shell
 sudo chown -R ${USER}.${USER} .
 ```

 Create a new file to serve as the application entry point.
-We'll call it "namegen":
+We'll call it `namegen`:

 ```shell
 touch namegen